nbelle1/FinalProject-CS171/README.md

 ## Image Example

-Here is an image included in the README:
+Here is an image of a create, query, choose execution workflow between servers

 ![Project Diagram](PaxosFullNoErrors.jpg)